LesterThomas/DroneRESTAPI/README.md

 ###Detailed installation

-To install the API and simulator outside of Docker, you can follow the commands in the two Dockerfiles (the instructions are based on  http://python.dronekit.io/guide/quick_start.html#installation).
+To install the API and simulator outside of Docker, you can follow the commands in the three Dockerfiles (the instructions are based on  http://python.dronekit.io/guide/quick_start.html#installation).

-The first Dockerfile is for the baseline installation of python development environment, MAVProxy, dronekit and Ardupilot.
+The first Dockerfile (baselineDockerfile/Dockerfile) is for the baseline installation of python development environment, MAVProxy, dronekit and Ardupilot.

-The second Dockerfile installs the API (which is a single Python script in rest.py) and the static HTML5 client.
+The second Dockerfile (APIDockerBuild/Dockerfile) installs the API (which is a single Python script in rest.py) and the static HTML5 client.

+The third Dockerfile (DroneSIMDockerBuild) installs a drone simulator

 ##Using API